 One of the best ways to pack your dishes, plates, and glassware is to lay out your stack of packing paper on a flat surface.
 One by one, wrap each dish individually and secure it with some tape.

 Step 4: Pack Dishes in Moving Box

 When you are packing your dishes in a box for moving, start with heavier items first.
-Put your serving dishes, dinner plates, and bowls at the bottom of boxes.
+Put your serving dishes, dinner plates, and bowls at the bottom of the boxes.
 For the top of your dish boxes, place your lighter glassware, like wine glasses.
 Stemmed wine glasses should be packed extra carefully.

 Use varying sizes of crumpled packing paper balls to fill spaces between dishes, so they don’t move during transit.
 Once you have finished placing your last item in your box, fill the top with more crumpled paper balls.
 This will help further protect your items, especially those lighter more fragile items you are packing on top.